 “…no weapon forged against you shall prevail…” (Isaiah 54:17)

 God prepared her heart for what I was going to tell her.
-When she came through the door, I hugged her, and then told her the news.
-She told me that God was in control, and that all will be alright.
+When she came through the door, I hugged her and then told her the news.
+She told me that God was in control and that all will be all right.
 As we hugged and cried, we knew that God was going to take care of this.

-At first, we had him taking Ritalin, but the side effects were too severe for him.
-We then changed him to Adderol and he took that up until April of 2006.
-He would take the Adderol for a while, and then go on holidays away from the medication.
+At first, we had him taking medication.
 Each time he started back on the medication, we (and he) felt as if a little piece of Ian disappeared.
 He just wasn’t himself.
-That spark of Ian left and we so dearly missed it.
+That spark of Ian left, and we so dearly missed it.
 Sure, when he went on a holiday, it was tough for the first two weeks.
 But our boy returned, and we cherished those times.
-But the Adderol did what it was supposed to do and it worked well up until the 6th grade.
+But the medication did what it was supposed to do, and it worked well up until the 6th grade.
 The dreaded Middle School years.

 In October of 2003, we pulled Ian and Abby out of public school and started our home school adventure.
-In all that we have done in our lives, this has been probably the hardest and the most fulfilling.
-Karry is amazing at it.
+In all that we have done in our lives, this has probably been the hardest and the most fulfilling.
+Karry is fantastic at it.
 She has such a passion for teaching our kids.
-What has been most encouraging is the self motivation the kids have developed.
-Both of them have their times of rebellion, but they over all treasure the gift of having their education at home.
+What has been most encouraging is the self-motivation the kids have developed.
+Both of them have their times of rebellion, but they overall treasure the gift of having their education at home.

-Yes, indeed He is good.
-I have touched on the major events of my life since Part 1.
+Yes, indeed, He is good.
+I have touched on the significant events of my life since Part 1.
 ASI write all of this down, I am amazed by how much God has graced me with blessings that I could not have imagined so many years ago.
-One thing that I continually praise God for, but will not detail in this testimony, is that my father at age 63, finally gave up alcohol and entered a life of sobriety.
+One thing that I continually praise God for, but will not detail in this testimony, is that my father, at age 63, finally gave up alcohol and entered a life of sobriety.
 That is a tale and a testimony for him to tell.
 But suffice it to say…

 God is Good!!!